CODE

 if legend_col is not None:

-p.circle('x', 'y', size=pt_size, line_width=circ_line_width, source=source, fill_alpha=0.6, fill_color=color_col, legend_field=legend_col)
+p.scatter('x', 'y', size=pt_size, line_width=circ_line_width, source=source, fill_alpha=0.6, fill_color=color_col, legend_field=legend_col)

 else:

-p.circle('x', 'y', size=pt_size, line_width=circ_line_width, source=source, fill_alpha=0.6, fill_color=color_col)
+p.scatter('x', 'y', size=pt_size, line_width=circ_line_width, source=source, fill_alpha=0.6, fill_color=color_col)

 p.toolbar.logo = None